An Sơn (archaeological site): Material culture

-Archaeologists were able to study the site of An Son due to material artifacts that indicated a timeline in which a civilization existed.
-Excavations found stone adzes, which are axe-like Neolithic tools made out of stone used for cutting material or food sources, giving archaeologists a better understanding of the time period and the technological advancements at An Son.
+Archaeologists were able to study the site of An Sơn due to material artifacts that indicated a timeline in which a civilization existed.
+Excavations found stone adzes, which are axe-like Neolithic tools made out of stone used for cutting material or food sources, giving archaeologists a better understanding of the time period and the technological advancements at An Sơn.

-Another common artifact found at An Son is pottery remains.
+Another common artifact found at An Sơn is pottery remains.
 Pottery at the site was decorated with intricate patterns, showcasing their makers' skill.
 Pottery was often used for cooking, storing, or serving food.
 While the use for pottery typically remained the same, the designs over the course of time improved and became more intricate.
 In the 1997 excavation, Nishimura Masanari and Nguyen Kim Dung found pottery that had different decorations, indicating development of new techniques and tools resulting in more intricate designs over a period of time.
 In the 2009 excavation, archaeologists expected to find more pottery vessel remains but instead found tools for puncturing and incising the pottery.

 Subsistence economy

-The subsistence economy in An Son was characterized primarily by dog and pig husbandry.
+The subsistence economy in An Sơn was characterized primarily by dog and pig husbandry.
 In addition to evidence for rice cultivation, the majority of the evidence for subsistence economy came from the excavation in 2009, when archaeologists used biometric and age profiling analysis of 8610 animal bones found within the different layers of a trench.
 Within this trench the majority of bones uncovered were those of dog and pig.

 Animal remains

 Domestic dog (canis) bones were found in all layers of the trench, indicating that dogs were domesticated and a prominent aspect of the society's diet since its initial occupation around 2100 B.C.
 This marks one of the earliest indicators of dog domestication in Southern Vietnam.
 The cut marks found on the bones, and lack of remains found in burials indicate that while the dogs were domesticated they were most likely bred to be butchered and eaten rather than for companionship.

 The earliest pig (suid) remains were also found in the earliest layer of the trench, dating to around 2100 B.C.
 However unlike the dog remains, analysis of the pig remains was inconclusive on whether they were domesticated or wild boar.
 However, by around 1800 B.C., the age of the pigs at death were around 2–3 years, consistent with that of a population of domestic pigs.
-This evidence suggests that slaughter of domestic pigs was more common by this time than wild boar hunting, and for the majority of its occupation, the population at An Son was engaged in pig husbandry, most likely with the help of containment crates.
+This evidence suggests that slaughter of domestic pigs was more common by this time than wild boar hunting, and for the majority of its occupation, the population at An Sơn was engaged in pig husbandry, most likely with the help of containment crates.

-While pig and dog bones were the most dominant in the make up of bones found in An Son, there was also evidence for wild animal hunting including other terrestrial mammals, reptiles, and fish.
+While pig and dog bones were the most dominant in the make up of bones found in An Sơn, there was also evidence for wild animal hunting including other terrestrial mammals, reptiles, and fish.